djrieger/mjplusplus/README.md

 `--check`: Run the semantic analysis on the given `FILE`.

- --firm : Initialize libFirm, build the grahphs and create an assembly file.
-Only works in combination with --check.
+ `--firm` : Initialize libFirm, build the grahphs and create an assembly file.
+Only works in combination with `--check`.

- --compile-firm : Run the semantic analysis, build the FIRM-graph and produce backend-code using FIRM and gcc.
+ `--compile-firm` : Run the semantic analysis, build the FIRM-graph and produce backend-code using FIRM and gcc.

 If the compiler is started without an option, the given `FILE` will be parsed and the return signal indicates, if it is correct.